 Also important.
 They might maintain your appliances on a regular basis but could ask you to cover all the costs.
 Also, things like broken pipes, leaking toilets, peeling paint and all that jazz.
 Once you report it, who will be charged for fixing or replacement?
 And while you’re at it, ask how long would you usually have to wait for the maintenance team to arrive? (within the same day would be perfect).

 5. Will they readily assist you with attesting and registering your rental agreement?

 These days, you will need an attested rental contract to get many government-related matters done.
 For example, it’s one of the documents needed if you’d like to issue a family visit visa.
-To be honest, not many landlords would agree to do the whole procedure from their side, as it’s quite costly (between QAR 250 and QAR 2500, depending on how much is your rent), it never hurts to ask though. 🙂 The whole thing can be done online now, but still, there’s quite a lot of paperwork involved, so having your landlord’s support is crucial.
+To be honest, not many landlords would agree to do the whole procedure from their side, as it’s quite costly, it never hurts to ask though. 🙂 The whole thing can be done online now, but still, there’s quite a lot of paperwork involved, so having your landlord’s support is desirable.